mudiarto/ucommentapp/doc/index.rst

 *etc*, that either shows "No comments" or "N comments", where N is some integer.

 |ucomment| implements the type of comments as used on the Django Book website.
-Inline commenting is easily added to |ucomment|, but is not currently implemented.
+Inline commenting could be added to |ucomment|, but is not currently implemented.
 (I personally find inline commenting a bit distracting.)

 Bullet point feature summary